moorepants/eme185/content/pages/instructor-guide.rst

 - [Instructor] Prepare the concept generation studio activity.
 - [Instructor] Update the proposal report description and post the assignment.
-- [Lead TA] Check microcontroller kits for all parts and charged batteries.
+- [Instructor] Send out request for donations from external sources.
+- [Instructor] Send out request for winter space needs.
 - [Lead TA] Create a 185B scheduling spreadsheet for teams to sign up for.
 - [Lead TA] Book rooms for preliminary design review.
 - [All TAs] Read chapter 7, concept generation slides, and concept generation activity before the studio session.
-- [All TAs] Grade Memo 3 (needs and specs).
 - [All TAs] Grade week 4 AIO + studio participation.

 Week 5
 ^^^^^^

+Announcements:

+- Signup for Spring meetings are due Friday.
+- Proposal will be due end of next week.

+Tasks:

 - [Instructor] Create Report 1 assignment (project proposal) *include a rubric section for standards*
 - [Instructor] Add teams to CATME for peer evaluation purposes.
 - [Instructor] Post the CATME peer evaluation on Friday.
+- [Instructor] Invite industry visitors for the panel.
+- [Lead TA] Check microcontroller kits for all parts and charged batteries.
+- [Lead TA] Prototype a control system for the microcontroller studio session.
-- [All TAs] Grade Memo 4
+- [All TAs] Grade Memo 3: Needs and Specs.
 - [All TAs] Grade week 5 AIO + participation.
-- [Lead TA] Prototype a control system for the microcontroller studio session
-- [Lead TA] Create a preliminary schedule for Meijo visit and have Petros approve it.
+- [All TAs] Read chatper 8 on concept selection before the studio.

 Week 6
 ^^^^^^